gardinbe/jQuery-hoverscroll/README.md

 then we can access the following methods

 ### scrolling a list
-note: once scroll.start() has been called, the list will not stop scrolling until scroll.stop() is called
+note: once scroll.start() has been called, the list will not stop scrolling until scroll.stop() is called.

 ```javascript
 scroll.start( (animation style, only if using jQuery UI) )